-Stimulus discrimination refers to the ability to identify a specific stimulus and respond in a specific way.
-Preferably, the response to the stimulus will be the same across a range of different contexts.
+Stimulus discrimination refers to the ability to identify a specific stimulus and respond in a specific way, while also discerning that it is different to similar but different stimuli.

 The concept of stimulus discrimination comes from the story of Pavlov’s dog.
 When the dog heard the sound of a bell, it was given food shortly afterward.
 After repeating the pairing of the bell with food several times, the dog “knew” that the sound of the bell predicted the presence of food.